July 24th, 2020 | Mum, Dad, I'm a YouTuber!

 So, since the corona and the associated lockdown have happened, I’ve got into trouble.
-The sales quickly went down towards zero.
+The sales quickly went down to zero.
 I couldn’t do the on-site courses anymore.
-Moreover, after less than 2 months after lockdown had started, people were too tired from working at home to go for the online courses.
+Moreover, after less than 2 months after the lockdown had started, people were too tired from working at home to go for the online courses.

 Plus, I have a natural interest in talking to people so it’s just a great pleasure to me rather than just a mere duty.
 Now, after three months, I can say that indeed, it’s much more of an energizing and inspiring activity than stress.

-Secondly, mentioned in the recent blog post, “The Nosedive,” the knowledge about the job market is a street knowledge.
+Secondly, as mentioned in the recent blog post, “The Nosedive,” the knowledge about the job market is street knowledge.
 You just can’t learn about the job market in any better way than by talking to a large number of people.
 Thirdly, from what I see, such content is really necessary.